 The Final Takeaway

-While mass targeting, all-over-the-place advertising, and what-is-lead-scoring-anyways practices might have been your method in the past, implementing just one of these simple tools into your sales funnel could reduce wasted time on unqualified leads.
+While mass targeting and all-over-the-place advertising might have been your method in the past, implementing just one of these simple tools into your sales funnel could reduce wasted time on unqualified leads.

 Here are some specific ways that staying focused on qualified leads will benefit your business: